rafa-garcia/bashlight/README.md

     - `cd bashlight`

 3. Run `sudo make install` from the root directory to install the script, manpage and udev rule.
-    - The `90-backlight.rules` udev rule will be added to allow the `video` group to control backlight
+    - The `90-backlight.rules` udev rule will be added to allow the `video` group to control backlight and keyboard backlight
     - Add your user to the `video` group: `sudo usermod -a -G video $USER` (logout/login required)

 `bashlight` can also be uninstalled easily with `sudo make uninstall`.